mattrussi/gitlab-com-runbooks/docs/bastions/gstg-bastions.md

         ProxyCommand            ssh lb-bastion.gstg.gitlab.com -W %h:%p
 ```
 where `SERVICE_NAME` is either `rails` or `db`.

+With this config, you can access the console using `ssh gtg-console`

 See [granting rails or db access](../uncategorized/granting-rails-or-db-access.md) for more
 information on how to request console access.